mpv-player/mpv/DOCS/man/options.rst

 ``--cdda-skip=<yes|no>``
     (Never) accept imperfect data reconstruction.

+``--cdda-cdtext=<yes|no>``
+    Print CD text.
+This is disabled by default, because it ruins perfomance with CD-ROM drives for unknown reasons.

 ``--dvd-speed=<speed>``
     Try to limit DVD speed (default: 0, no change).
 DVD base speed is 1385 kB/s, so an 8x drive can read at speeds up to 11080 kB/s.
 Slower speeds